SubodhShil/DSA-Problem-Solving/Basic C++ and Data structures/Tree/README.md

 ```
 > ``` হয় সবগুলো child node থাকবে, আর না হয় কিছুই থাকবে না । ```

+> In case of full binary tree, we only have two choices, it should eihter contain all the two nodes or none of the nodes.
+Choices = {0, 2}.

-2. **Complete Binary Tree (CBT)**: All levels are filled properly except for the last level filled from left to right sequentially.
+1. **Complete Binary Tree (CBT)**: All levels are filled properly except for the last level filled from left to right sequentially.
 Complete binary tree isn't perfect binary tree but it tends to be perfect binary tree.
+Last level nodes or leaf nodes should align as left as possible.

-3. **Perfect Binary Tree (PBT)**: All the internal nodes strictly has 2 child nodes and the leaf nodes has to be in the same level.
+2. **Perfect Binary Tree (PBT)**: All the internal nodes strictly has 2 child nodes and the leaf nodes has to be in the same level.

-4. **Height Balanced Binary Tree (HBBT)**: Height of tree must meet **log(number of tree nodes)**.
+3. **Height Balanced Binary Tree (HBBT)**: Height of tree must meet **log(number of tree nodes)**.

-5. **Degenerate or Skewed Binary Tree (SBT)**: Every node has strictly one child node.
+4. **Degenerate or Skewed Binary Tree (SBT)**: Every node has strictly one child node.
 Skewed binary looks like a linked list.

 ### Height of a tree is the maximum depth